DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/multi-cluster-net.md

 At this time, I have to mention service mesh.
 Theoretically speaking, this technology has the ability to solve the above problems from its design genes in multicloud and multicluster use cases.

 Why is it said that service mesh can support complex multicloud cases?
-The service mesh sinks its own capabilities to the infrastructure level, so in theory, in a multicloud environment, it can naturally perceive various information of its own cloud business, such as service address, link relationship between services, etc. information, The mesh aggregates the perceived information into a complete multicloud network topology.
+The service mesh sinks its own capabilities to the infrastructure level, so in theory, in a multicloud environment, it can naturally perceive various information of its own cloud business, such as service address and service traces.
+The mesh aggregates the perceived information into a complete multicloud network topology.
 In a known and controllable multicloud topology, users can observe and control business communications from a high latitude.

 The above is only a theoretical analysis, and no amount of theoretical analysis is as good as a practical demonstration.
 Therefore, we will conduct an overall analysis of how our service mesh product (Mspider) supports a multicloud environment from the shallower to the deeper.